ThatAIGeek/govpack/README.md

 pandas_var_list
 ```

-You could also follow described above use case from this picture:
+You could also follow a use case described above from this picture:

 ![Use case](https://github.com/ThatAIGeek/govpack/blob/develop/use_case.png)